webri-ng/webri.ng/README.md

 # Webri.ng

 This repository contains the source for the webri.ng website, and its supporting database.
 The website's front, and back-end are both contained within this repository.

-## Site
-The `src/site` directory contains the source code for the main server.
-All source code is written in Typescript.
+The site's code is written in Typescript.
 Pug is used for rendering the front-end pages.
 Database connectivity is implemented using the `pg` module with `TypeORM` as an ORM to interface with a `PostgreSQL` database.
 Testing is implemented using Mocha and Chai.

 ### Source tree
 The source tree is split into several main directories:
 * `server/api`: Contains the code for the main server API, as well as request validation schemas.
 * `server/app`: Contains the service layer, which contains the main business logic.
 * `server/config`: Contains the various environment configurations for the server.
-A default base config file is overwritten with enviroment-specific configurations based upon the current runtime environment.
+A default base config file is overwritten with environment-specific configurations based upon the current runtime environment.
 * `server/model`: Contains all domain model types.
 * `server/infra`: Contains all of the code for interfacing with external infrastructure, such as the database, and email.

 Refer to `styleguide.md` for development practices.
-The main entry point for the built application is `src/site/dist/index.js`.
+The main entry point for the built application is `src/dist/index.js`.

 ### Local development
 Before you can bootstrap the server locally, you will need to run the local mock services and initialise the database.
 The database schema, and application user can be created using the `src/db/setup` script.